Serious Request: Viva for Life (Wallonia)

 Wallonia, the French-speaking south of Belgium joined in the Serious Request movement in 2013.
-From 17–23 December radio station VivaCité operated by RTBF hosted "Viva For Life" from a Glass Cube in Liège with the slogan: La Musique a du Coeur (The Music has a Heart).
+From 17 to 23 December radio station VivaCité operated by RTBF hosted "Viva For Life" from a Glass Cube in Liège with the slogan: La Musique a du Coeur (The Music has a Heart).
 For 144 hours presenters Sara De Paduwa, Raphaël Scaini and Sébastien Nollevaux broadcast, to raise funds for underprivileged children under the age of three in Belgium.
 An amount of €1,267,351 was raised.

 Kenya: SupaDada

-From 19–24 December again three presenters from Ghetto Radio locked themselves up in a glass house in Nairobi without food, playing requests and broadcasting a message of girls’ empowerment.
+From 19 to 24 December again three presenters from Ghetto Radio locked themselves up in a glass house in Nairobi without food, playing requests and broadcasting a message of girls’ empowerment.
 The years buzz word ‘Supadada’ (‘Super sister’ in Kiswahili) expressed the focus on the situation of Kenya's young girls and young women, who face violence, rape, female genital mutilation and teen pregnancy.
 The three deejays Shii, Mary Kinyanjui and Lydia Njeri were all female, and the effort was furthered with music and dance performances, and large amounts of pink T-shirts, adorned with a Supadada mascot.
 Dutch deejay Giel Beelen was in daily contact with the Kenyan deejays.
 The Kenya Red Cross Society was one of the effort's sponsors.

 Also girls in Kenya face many struggles with school attendance during their periods, as there is a lack of awareness and social acceptance of the necessity for sanitary towels and hygiene.
 Therefore, the 2013 campaign aimed to collect 12,000 packets of sanitary towels from the audience, to enable 1,000 girls to have perfect school attendance in 2014.